+Used cars depreciate more slowly than new cars, making them an excellent choice if you want a low-cost lease.
+You can lease a used car, but they’re harder to find.
 Still, you could end up saving quite a bit each month.
 If you are in the market for newer vehicles that haven’t seen a lot of wear and tear, a used car lease could be right for you.

-3 steps to lease a used car
+How to lease a used car: 3 steps

 1. Research lease options

 Not every dealer offers leases on used cars.
-You are more likely to find leases on certified pre-owned (CPO) cars, which are generally only available at a franchise dealer.
+You are more likely to find leases on certified pre-owned (CPO) cars, generally only available at a franchise dealer.
 You will also want to call or email ahead of time to ensure the dealer sets up used car leases.

 Do your research on recent models that you might want to lease.
 And, most importantly, comparison shop.
 Even if you aren’t buying the car, check what they are selling for on sites like Edmunds and Kelley Blue Book.
 This gives you a good starting point during negotiation.